SaadWagle/My_Projects/README.md

 # My_Projects

 ## Sql Power Bi Project Overview:
-As part of my journey to transition into a data analyst role, I've taken on a solo project sales analysis.
-In this hypothetical scenario, Atliq Hardware, a hardware parts supplier, needed to understand the Indian market's current state.
-I am writing queries to provide them with data and insights which will help them understand the Indian market better.
+In this solo project, I've embarked on a comprehensive sales analysis endeavor.
+The focus of this hypothetical scenario lies on Atliq Hardware, a supplier of hardware parts, aiming to grasp the current state of the Indian market.
+Through meticulously crafted SQL queries, I'm tasked with providing Atliq Hardware with insightful data and analytics to facilitate a deeper understanding of the Indian market dynamics.

+Project Goals:
+Provide Atliq Hardware with a comprehensive understanding of the Indian market landscape.
+Empower the Sales Director with actionable insights to optimize sales strategies and decision-making processes.
+Enhance data-driven decision-making capabilities within Atliq Hardware through the implementation of a visually engaging Power BI dashboard.
      -DATA SOURCE: learn.microsoft.com

 ## Electoral Bonds Project Overview:
 In response to the Chief Justice of India's ruling against the Electoral Bonds System implemented in 2017, this project delves into the alarming connection between corporates and political parties.
 The ruling sheds light on a concerning pattern where companies, often public-listed, donate to political parties immediately following enforcement directorate (ED) raids.
 Subsequently, charges against these companies are dropped, suggesting a potential quid-pro-quo arrangement.